 Dr. Fox is Board Certified in Foot and Ankle Surgery by the American Board of Podiatric Surgery.
-He specializes in reconstructive and traumatic surgery of the foot and ankle, and his areas of interest include trauma, adult complex foot and ankle deformities, ankle joint replacements and reconstruction of the diabetic foot.
+He specializes in reconstructive and traumatic surgery of the foot and ankle, and his areas of interest include trauma, adult complex foot and ankle deformities and reconstruction of the diabetic foot.

 Dr. Fox formerly was Associate Professor of Orthopaedic Surgery at the University of Medicine and Dentistry of New Jersey/Robert Wood Johnson Medical School at Camden for 15 years.
 During that time he was also Head of the Section of Foot and Ankle Surgery and Director of the Foot and Ankle Surgery Residency program at Cooper University Hospital.
 Three times he was named one of the TOP DOCS in the Delaware Valley by Philadelphia Magazine.

 Dr. Fox has written and published numerous articles and book chapters on foot and ankle trauma, as well as on reconstructive surgery of the foot, ankle, and leg.
 He has presented papers at medical conferences all over the United States and Western Europe.